 Note that officers should not administer FSTs on DUI suspects who are clearly too incapacitated or injured to comply.2 Officers also should not administer FSTs if there is no safe and appropriate space to perform them.3

-The one-legged stand test requires suspects to keep one leg suspended while counting to 30.
+The one leg stand test requires suspects to keep one leg suspended while counting to 30.

 Through NHTSA, the US Department of Transportation outlines specific instructions about how to administer the tests and what “clues” police should look for to detect intoxication.
-The D.A. then uses failing FST results in court to try to prove that the defendant:
+The D.A. then uses failing FST results in court to try to prove that you:

-- was impaired by alcohol or drugs, or
+- were impaired by alcohol or drugs or

-- has an illegal blood alcohol content (BAC) of .08% or higher.
+- had an illegal blood alcohol content (BAC) of .08% or higher.

 - Poor testing conditions